ppebb/events-logger/README.md

 - **Playtime and Statistics**
   Periodically logs playtime and entity placement statistics for each player.

+- **Event API**
+  Provides an API for other mods to log custom events.

 ## Installation

 ### Mod Portal Installation